-12. Condensate Drain.
+12. Condensate Drain

-- 1. Select desired condensate drain openings according to air handler orientation.
-Both Primary and Secondary outlets can be used. - 2.
+- 1. Condensate drain is located at front as shown in picture with primary and secondary drain port. - 2.
 Pipe condensate system using proper PVC fittings.

 3. Ensure a minimum 2" trap is installed in the condensate drain.
 Locate the trap near to the connection opening on the air handler.
 See illustration.